 "I'll do that later on with Kurumi," I said while putting down the last plate on the table.

-I smiled in satisfaction at my handiwork; five sets of plates for the main dish, five bowls for rice, five bowls for miso soup, and five sets of chopsticks.
-All that remained to set the table was to fill the bowls with food.
+I smiled to myself at seeing my handiwork; five sets of plates for the main dish, bowls for rice and miso soup, and chopsticks.
+All that remained to set the table was the food.

 Before I was able to move towards the rice cooker, Mom intervened.

 "Really Ichigo, let me finish this.
 Go back to your room and start studying.
-I'll call you when Ao and the brat gets here."
+I'll call you when Ao and the brat get here."

-Ao was almost five years old.
-She already understood enough words to know what Mom was calling my wife.
-Then again, 'brat' was infinitely better than the days when Mom was calling Kurumi 'whore'.
+I mentally sighed at Mom's continued refusal to call Kurumi by her name.
+On one hand, Ao was now almost five years old.
+She already knew enough words to understand what Mom was calling my wife.
+On the other hand, 'brat' was infinitely better than the early days when Mom was calling her 'whore.'

 After Mom waved me away with a smile, I walked out of the kitchen dining room, and into the hallway that connects the entrance, the stairs, the converted living room, and the bathroom.